Photo of Haseeb Shah

 K. Janjua, H. Shah, M. White, E. Miahi, M. C. Machado, A. White

-We propose a framework for making accurate predictions on a real world water treatment plant based on the General Value Functions.
-This work is one of the first to motivate the importance of adapting predictions in real-time, for non-stationary high-volume systems in the real world.
+We propose a framework for making accurate predictions on a real-world water treatment plant based on general value functions.
+This work is one of the first to motivate the importance of adapting predictions in real-time for non-stationary, high-volume systems in the real world.

 An Open-World Extension for Knowledge Graph Completion Models